GuestMeNot/fix_messages_example/README.md

 message encoding and decoding using [code generation](https://github.com/ferrumfix/ferrumfix) provided by the [`fefix`](https://crates.io/crates/fefix) crate.

+### Zero-Copy

+A performance enhancement for this sample would be to use [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) deserialization.
+Perhaps using the [zerocopy](https://crates.io/crates/zerocopy) crate.
+The challenge would be integrating this with the `fefix` crate.

 ### Quickfix

 This example is intended to show a simple [`quickfix`](https://github.com/quickfix/quickfix)